 Don't be fooled by that Stalinistic propaganda about the attraction of 57 varieties, H.J.
 Heinz just made that up in 1896.

 They're all the same, completely brainwashed and any dissent smothered in tomato sauce.
 Even before I can raise my butter knife in defence they start encroaching on the vulnerable outer fringes of my egg-white with totalitarian efficiency.
 They are ruthless, inhuman monsters who need to be stopped at all costs.

-Thank God then for the heroic link sausage, a must for every meal, stalwart and true and ready to lay down it's life to stop the rampage of the maddened vegetable hordes.
+Thank God then for the heroic link sausage, a must for every meal, stalwart and true and ready to stop the rampage of the maddened vegetable hordes.

-It's my only real defence to thwart the attack and is immediately commissioned into a defensive action placed as a meaty barricade between the two combatants.
+It's my only real option to thwart the attack and is immediately commissioned into a defensive action placed as a meaty barricade between the two combatants.